 What should it be stored in?

 If you are looking to store “pure” essential oils, it is necessary to use glass or aluminum.
 Essential oils may smell great, but they are actually extremely potent.
 Damage and deterioration is a common problem to plastic containers that hold essential oils.

 In some cases, where the essential oil being used is not considered oxygen sensitive, fluorination may be a viable option to create a barrier between the essential oil and a plastic container to prevent degradation of the fill and package during storage and display.
 Fluorination can also be used to create a barrier between the essential oil and a dropper bulb closure.

 Glass is one of the more popular packaging options for essential oils because the oils cannot be damaged by the inert nature of the glass.
 Pair the glass bottle with an airtight lid, and you have the perfect packaging solution.

-If you are using “ diluted” essential oils, plastic containers, specifically PET, are known to store these oil products without a problem.
-Diluted essential oils can come in the form or lotions or other personal care products.
-PET is a great alternative to glass if you are looking for an alternative option to store your essential oils.
+If you are using “diluted” essential oils, plastic containers, specifically PET or fluorinated PE or PP containers, are known to store these oil products without a problem.
+Diluted essential oils can come in the form of lotions or other personal care products.

 Why is it important?

 Heat, light, oxygen, moisture, are all factors that can affect the expiration date of your oil.
 It is recommended to store essential oils in amber or cobalt glass bottles, since sunlight can accelerate the expiration of the oil.
 If essential oils are stored properly, they can last a very long time.